Lew Ford: Minnesota Twins

 On September 9, 2000, Ford was traded to the Minnesota Twins for Héctor Carrasco.
 He also led all of Minor League Baseball in runs scored in 2002.

-He is known for an episode of accidentally burning himself with an hotel iron, which is often erroneously told as a result of the attempted ironing of a shirt while wearing it.
+He is known for an episode of accidentally burning himself with a hotel iron, which is often erroneously told as a result of the attempted ironing of a shirt while wearing it.

-In 2004, he finished tied for 24th in the American League's Most Valuable Player balloting, garnering a total 2 points out of a possible 392.
+In 2004, he had 170 hits in 154 games with 15 home runs, 20 stolen bases and 31 doubles while batting .299.
+He finished tied for 24th in the American League's Most Valuable Player balloting, garnering a total 2 points out of a possible 392.

 Ford was named AL Player of the Week for the week ending August 21, 2005.
 He helped the Twins take three out of four games from the Seattle Mariners after hitting 12-for-33, including 3 home runs, and leading the league in RBI's and runs for that week.

 Ford was out-righted to the minor leagues on October 5, 2007, but refused the assignment and became a free agent.